 The 10 Best Comeback Foods (and the Chefs Who Love Them)

-They used to be the stuff that fueled childhood nightmares: forkfuls of overcooked broccoli or endless orbs of bitter Brussels sprouts that had to be endured before tackling, finally, the chocolate ice cream.
-But today's renditions of green vegetables don't require nose holding or the camouflage of cheese to win over legions of fans.
+They used to be the stuff that fueled childhood nightmares: forkfuls of overcooked broccoli or endless orbs of bitter Brussels sprouts that had to be endured in order to tackle, finally, the chocolate ice cream.
+But today's renditions of green vegetables don't require nose-holding or the camouflage of cheese in order to win over legions of fans.
 From the once-maligned spinach that only Popeye fancied to the leafy kale that went on to wildly successful oversaturation, here's a passel of formerly shunned vegetables (and a few equally undesirable fruits) that chefs have helped give miraculous makeovers.

-Overboiled, underseasoned Brussels sprouts of yore have been replaced by vibrant riffs, like the ones made by Nicholas Calias, executive chef at Brasserie JO, inside the Colonnade Hotel, in Boston.
+Over-boiled, under-seasoned Brussels sprouts of yore have been replaced by vibrant riffs, like the ones made by Nicholas Calias, executive chef at Brasserie JO, inside the Colonnade Hotel, in Boston.
 "When I was a kid, I hated Brussels sprouts," the chef admits.
 "But my perception has completely changed over the years.
-They are a chef's friend because they soak up flavors and can be prepared in so many different ways.
+They are a chefs' friends because they soak up flavors and can be prepared in so many different ways.
 They're fantastic when raw, the leaves are great as a garnish and they are delicious with fondue," he explains.
 In the fall and winter, crisp Brussels sprouts, fried in vegetable oil, tossed with sea salt and finished with an herbed Greek yogurt sauce, are part of his regular repertoire.

-In Louisville, Ky., at Decca, one of Executive Chef Annie Pettry's signature dishes is wood-grilled broccoli with almonds and anchovy.
+In Louisville, at Decca, one of executive chef Annie Pettry's signature dishes is wood-grilled broccoli with almonds and anchovy.
 "I could eat broccoli every day.
 It's strong enough to stand on its own yet is still a team player and picks up other flavors very well.
 I particularly love the results from caramelizing broccoli," she says.
-At home Pettry does this simply in a cast-iron skillet on the stovetop, finished in the oven; at the restaurant she turns to the wood-fired grill, which "picks up a delicious smokiness and turns it slightly sweet and almost nutty."
+At home, Pettry does this simply in a cast-iron skillet on the stove top, finished in the oven; at the restaurant she turns to the wood-fired grill, which "picks up a delicious smokiness and turns it slightly sweet and almost nutty."